 Through Rama's generosity, his will provided for finalizing the formation, and funding, of a private foundation as described in the Foundation's Mission Statement.
 Aside from a donation to the Audubon Society, most of the Estate's assets, including all of Dr. Lenz' intellectual works, were donated to the Lenz Foundation.
 Founded in 1998, the Lenz Foundation began its formal operations in 2002.

 At the request of Dr. Lenz, Norman Marcus and Norman Oberstein, his long-time professional advisors, were placed in charge of the Foundation.
-Dr. Lenz' father, the late Frederick Lenz, Jr., joined them on the Board of Directors and has now been replaced by Liz Lewinson, a long time student and business associate of Dr. Lenz.
+Dr. Lenz' father, the late Frederick Lenz, Jr., joined them on the Board of Directors and has now been replaced by Liz Lewinson, a long time student of Dr. Lenz.
 In addition, the Board of Directors formed an Advisory Committee consisting of Dr. Lenz' former students and business associates (all practicing Buddhists), together with nationally recognized Buddhist leaders who are in a position to give the Lenz Foundation a broad perspective and assist the Board in reaching out to the broader Buddhist community.
 The Advisory Committee is chaired by Board member Liz Lewinson and is composed of:

 In accordance with Dr. Lenz’ directions, the Lenz Foundation is perpetual, meaning that it is intended to continue in its work indefinitely.
 Accordingly, it makes grants to other tax-exempt organizations and educational institutions, as well as funding its own programs, to carry out the Foundation’s purposes while at the same time seeking to grow its endowment in order to assure its longevity.
 The Lenz Foundation relies primarily on volunteer assistance to carry out its mission (such as with the help of its Advisory Committee) and relies on investment revenue, unsolicited individual donations and bequests as its primary means of generating income and growth.
 The Foundation has also received donations via a matching fund campaign sponsored and promoted by an independent group of Dr. Lenz’ students under the name Rama Meditation Society, which distributes gratis to the public the teachings of Dr. Lenz as well as his music.